 People, in general, are so caught up in other peoples’ affairs that they are almost hypnotized into a mediocre lifestyle.
 You know who isn’t focused on athletes’ crime gossip?
 Other successful people.
 Sure, they may hear about it through the grapevine or see it on the news, but it doesn’t engulf their train of thought, nor do they take any more time out of their day to discuss it with other people.

 Just imagine for a minute that there were no such thing as bail bonds in the United States and every athlete who got arrested for a crime had to wait in jail until their court date.
-Can you imagine how many of our star players that we idolize wouldn’t appear for their next game?
+Can you imagine how many of our star players that we idolize wouldn’t appear for their next game, especially if Atlanta bail bonds weren't allowed?
 I don’t think we’d have very many teams that had full rosters at all!
 Therefore, bail bonds definitely help people who have the funds to get them written.
 It looks like this profession will be around for a very long time.